Aliases for AHR Gene

 Previous GeneCards Identifiers for AHR Gene

 The protein encoded by this gene is a ligand-activated helix-loop-helix transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
 This receptor has been shown to regulate xenobiotic-metabolizing enzymes such as cytochrome P450.
 Before ligand binding, the encoded protein is sequestered in the cytoplasm; upon ligand binding, this protein moves to the nucleus and stimulates transcription of target genes. [provided by RefSeq, Sep 2015]

 GeneCards Summary for AHR Gene

 AHR (Aryl Hydrocarbon Receptor) is a Protein Coding gene.
 Diseases associated with AHR include toxic oil syndrome and eosinophilic fasciitis.
-Among its related pathways are Integrated Breast Cancer Pathway and Innate Lymphoid Cell Differentiation Pathways.
+Among its related pathways are Innate Lymphoid Cell Differentiation Pathways and AHR Pathway (Qiagen).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is AHRR.

 UniProtKB/Swiss-Prot for AHR Gene